What makes the Rady Master of Professional Accountancy (MPAc) unique?

 In addition, MPAc students receive access to recruitment events, such as Meet the Firms and employer information sessions.
 They are also given personalized introductions to Rady MPAc’s network of campus recruiters and alumni.
 They have access to a list of more than 200 job opportunities and more than 100 interview slots available.

 What companies do graduates of the MPAc program work for?

 MPAc students have access to a large network of firms and companies.
 Students participate in multiple interviews and receive several job offers through the on-campus recruitment process.
 Below are some of the companies where our graduates have accepted full-time offers: Ernst & Young Grant Thornton PricewaterhouseCoopers Industrial Securities Co., Ltd. (China) HCVT - Holthouse, Carlin & Van Trigt KPMG Eide Bailly PricewaterhouseCoopers Grant Thornton Ernst & Young: Japanese Business Services CKP, LLC CITIC Securities Company Limited Moss Adams LLP DeGregori, Gormsen & Ringer LLP

 For what kind of jobs are graduates of the MPAc program hired?

-The Rady MPAc Program not only prepares students to enter careers in public and private accounting, but also related fields, such as banking and consulting.
-Our graduates have accepted offers with public accounting firms and within industry with titles of:
+The Rady MPAc Program not only prepares students to enter careers in public and private accounting but also related fields, such as banking and consulting.
+Our graduates have accepted offers with public accounting firms and within the industry with titles of: